Some of the more common reasons your background check may still be pending include:

 - Checkr is waiting on information or documentation from you to continue with your report.
 Please check your email inbox and spam/junk file for any messages from Checkr requesting information or documentation.

 - Court backlogs.
-Due to staff shortages and the demand for records, a lot of courts are suffering from record request backlogs.
+Due to staff shortages and the demand for records, many courts suffer from record request backlogs.

-- Courts in California and Massachusetts in particular are known for being slower than the norm.
+- Courts in California and Massachusetts are known for being slower than the norm.